Open & Save PDF’s to iBooks on iPhone and iPad

 open-pdf-in-ibooks

-This is really nice because it lets you access those PDF files on your iOS device later even when you are not online, and you can skim through it like any other iBook within the app.
-You can also sync these PDF’s as books within iTunes too for easy backing up.
+This is really nice because it lets you access those PDF files on your iOS / ipadOS device later even when you are not online, and you can skim through it like any other iBook within the app, because it literally downloads the PDF to your device whether it’s from the web or an email.

-This works on any iPad, iPhone, or iPod touch running the iBooks application.
-This really is the easiest way to get a PDF file onto your iPad or iPhone for use in iBooks.
+This works on any iPad, iPhone, or iPod touch running the Books / iBooks application.
+This really is the easiest way to get a PDF file onto your iPad or iPhone for use in iBooks, and it works with literally any PDF file, whether it’s a document, manual, book, a proof sheet, or something of your own creation.

 Thanks to reader Dustin L for sending in this tip and screenshot!